citp/privacy-policy-historical/r/re/ren/renweb.com.md

 **OUR COMMITMENT TO DATA SECURITY**

 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we manage on behalf of our customers and the information we collect and manage.
 To protect your privacy and security, we will also take reasonable steps to verify your identity before granting access to information.
-We use secure connections to protect sensitive information during its transmission.
+We use secure connections to protect sensitive information during its transmission.No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
+Therefore, we cannot guarantee its absolute security.
+If you have any questions about security on our Web site, you can contact us at [privacy@renweb.com](mailto:privacy@renweb.com).

 **COOKIES**